 This means that your company car will either be taxed by the BIK rate or by income tax and your National Insurance Contributions, whichever is higher.
 The only exemptions are ultra-low emission vehicles.
 You can find out everything you need to know about ultra-low emission vehicles here.

 The BVRLA have said that this will unfairly target drivers with low emission (but not ultra-low emission) cars as their BIK rates are going to be significantly lower than their salary sacrifice scheme allowance.
 You can read their full statement here, and OSV’s here.
-You can also read more about the impact the Autumn Statement will have on the Automotive Industry here.

 Which cars are the best for low company car tax?

 Obviously, the best cars for company car tax under the new rules are the fully electric, ultra-low emission vehicles.
 The only thing is, electric cars aren’t for everybody, and ultra-low emission vehicles are pretty pricey.
 Unless you were planning on spending 100k on a BMW i8 to get you to work and back.

 But there are cars that will cost less than others, these include cars such as;

 What are the worst cars for company car tax?